 by Dennis Williams

 Dennis Williams is an emerging poet-writer from Sandy Hill, St. Catherine, Jamaica.
-His inaugural piece entitled They Burn the City was published in Agape Review and his subsequent piece The Lilies was published in American Diversity Report (ADR) the award-winning, multi-media platform.
+His writings have been published in Agape Review, the American Diversity Report (ADR), Alchemy Spoon issue #7, and the Health Line Zine #1.